 - Paxos – Best for seclusion

-The island is known as Kerkyra locally, and it is said to be the home of Kerkyra, the daughter of Asps, the river God.
+The island is known as Kerkyra locally and is said to be the home of Kerkyra, the daughter of Asps, the river God.
 Kerkyra gave birth to Poseidon’s child, and from the Phaeacian race was born.
-Of course, there is more to Corfu than mythology as there is also a lot of history and architecture.
+Of course, there is more to Corfu than mythology, as there is also a lot of history and architecture.
 But, what many people visit Corfu for is partying and summer vibes.

 If you want to stay on Corfu, thanks to the lower cost of accommodation, it’s easy to island-hop from there, including Paxos.
 This island sits off the very southern portion of Corfu.
 It is a small and underdeveloped island, but that’s what gives it major charm.
 You’ll find local restaurants with a family feel, less touristic hotels, and an extremely enticing and generally low-key feel.
 The beaches on Paxos are also stunningly beautiful and never crowded.

 Ithaki, or Ithaca, is another island that is famous for its mythology.
 This is reputed to be the birthplace of Odysseus, but it also has impressive beaches too!
 Be sure to check out Vathy, a stunning port town.